-Using an alignment from Bowtie2 where both PE reads are mapped using the –local option, this program reads such file and creates a matrix of interactions.
+Using an alignment from a program that supports local alignment (eg. Bowtie2) where both PE reads are mapped using the –local option, this program reads such file and creates a matrix of interactions.

 - optional arguments